MicrosoftDocs/entra-docs/docs/identity/devices/manage-device-identities.md

 You can access the devices overview by completing these steps:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Global Reader](~/identity/role-based-access-control/permissions-reference.md#global-reader).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a user with at least [default user permissions](../../fundamentals/users-default-permissions.md).
 1. Go to **Identity** > **Devices** > **Overview**.

 In the devices overview, you can view the number of total devices, stale devices, noncompliant devices, and unmanaged devices.
 It provides links to Intune, Conditional Access, BitLocker keys, and basic monitoring.